Les Quennevais Rugby Club: Competitions

 LQRFC compete in the JRA League, a 7 team competition with 5 sides from Jersey and 2 in Guernsey played on a home and away basis.
 At the end of the season the top 4 league sides play-off for the Sugden Cup, whilst the remaining 3 challenge for the MacMillan Trophy.
 There is also the President’s Cup which is a separate knock out competition run during the season.

 Successes

 The team has enjoyed considerable success since its inception, including the League title, the Sugden Cup, the President’s Cup, Numerous MacMillan and Cadet Trophies (now defunct).
-In 2003 LQRFC won the Hampshire Bowl, this undoubtedly represents the crowning glory of the club’s achievements.
+In 2003 LQRFC won the Hampshire Bowl.
+This represents the crowning glory of the club’s achievements.
 To put the magnitude of this success in to perspective the previous team name on the trophy was the Guernsey Rugby Club First XV.